ExtendScript/tap-es/README.md

 [![devDependencies](https://david-dm.org/ESCPP/tap-es/dev-status.svg)](https://david-dm.org/ESCPP/tap-es#info=devDependencies)

-Tap-ExtendScript is a utiliy wrapper arround [estktap](https://github.com/ExtendScript/estktap) and [tap-markdown](https://github.com/Hypercubed/tap-markdown).
-It creates a tape test bundler, generator and reporter that takes a test (or a set of tests) and pipes them to multiple app targets/versions.
-The results are saved to a single report.
+Tap-ExtendScript is a utiliy wrapper arround [estktap](https://github.com/ExtendScript/estktap).
+It adds a test bundler, generator and reporter that takes a test (or a set of tests) and pipes them to multiple app targets/versions and outputs a single report.

+> When given an output file the report will be written in [tap-markdown](https://github.com/Hypercubed/tap-markdown) syntax.

 ## install

     npm install tap-es --save-dev

+## create a test

+Add a single line to the end of your test file:

+    $.write( result );

+Please read the [estktap guide](https://github.com/nbqx/estktap#readme) for more information.

 ## adding and generating tests